casseds2/CollegeCarpool/docs/blog/blog.md

 **Stephen Cassedy**

 ## My First Blog Entry
-Started development on teh login system with Firebase.
+Started development on the login system with Firebase.
 Currently have a login, signup and forgot password feature implemented.
 During th Signup phase, users are asked to enter sever details such as name, address, email and password.
 At the moment my system only support email and password verification.
 I may look into include other forms of login in the future.
 After the user submits their details, their information is then